kendrick1501/Why-Julia-how-to-get-started/README.md

 If you choose to install the JuliaPro version, verify that it has the required packages already installed.
 By typing the command ```using **PckName** ``` you should be able to do it.

+With Julia on and running in your system, we are ready to dive in.
+Hope you will enjoy it as much as I did when I started to use it.